BrunoFrancesco97/Software_Architectures/Task 4/readme.md

 Obviously, this approach requires a data consistency between microservices databases and this is achieved through **RabbitMQ**.

 ### RabbitMQ
-Each time an INSERT, UPDATE or DELETE query is made by a microservice, this one doesnt' directly communicate with database but instead sends a message to an exchanger that insert it into a queue handled by a RabbitMQ server, so we can see each microservice as a **producer** of the message.
+Each time an INSERT, UPDATE or DELETE query is made by a microservice, this one doesnt' directly communicate with the database but instead sends a message to an exchanger that insert it into a queue handled by a RabbitMQ server, so we can see each microservice as a **producer** of the message.
 When messaage is queued, a **consumer** of the message will handle it, it reads the content and it performs the operation required inside multiple databases.
 Therefore each microservice knows only about its database but if a critical operation such as an insertion, an update or a delete inside the database, it will let the consumer perform it without knowing which are the other databases interested on the operation.

 ![Alt Image text](/Task%204/img/rabbit.png "Representation of the architecture chosen with RabbitMQ")